-If the professional body of knowledge is in a continuous state of flux and transformation, which we have contended in this essay, then the profession has to maintain an "audit trail" of sources of learning; otherwise, we are un-anchoring shared meaning, and the profession will begin to unravel.
+If the professional body of knowledge is in a continuous state of flux and transformation, which we have contended in this essay, then the profession has to maintain an "audit trail" of sources of learning; otherwise, we are unanchoring shared meaning, and the profession will begin to unravel.

-64. Sundaramurthy and Lewis, 408.
-The authors also link the cure for this routine to promoting diversity and shared understandings, where professionals value both
+64. Sundaramurthy and Lewis, "Control and Collaboration," 408.
+The authors also link the cure for this routine to promoting diversity and shared understandings, where professionals value both the trust and the conflict that are necessary for healthy collaboration.

-- the trust and the conflict that are necessary for healthy collaboration.
-65. See the full text of Eisenhower's 1960 speech online at http://coursesa. matrix.msu.edu/~hst306/documents/indust.html> (15 July 2006). - 66.
-Marta B. Calas, "Deconstructing Charismatic Leadership: Re-reading the Weber from the Darker Side," Leadership Quarterly 4 (1993): 305-28. - 67.
-Sundaramurthy and Lewis, 404. - 68.
-Ibid., 405. - 69.
-Christopher R. Paparone, "U.S. Army Decision-making: Past, Present and Future," Military Review 131, no. 4 (2001): 45-54. - 70.
-Ibid., 406. - 71.
-James H. Davis, David F. Schoorman, and Lex Donaldson, "Toward a Stewardship Theory of Management," Academy of Management Review, Vol. 22, No. 1, 1997, 20-47. - 72.
-Paraphrasing Weick, Sensemaking in Organizations, 1995, we include, in the definition of collaborative inquiry, the concept of sensemaking-a form of imagination characterized by using, modifying, rejecting, and creating new paradigms or mental models when dealing with situations of incoherency and disorderliness. - 73.
-Weick and Sutcliffe, 2001. - 74.
-Chris Argyris and Donald A. Schön, Organizational Learning: A Theory of Action Perspective (Reading, MA: Addison-Wesley, 1978).
-Unfortunately, the U.S. Army Command and General Staff College has professed the opposite consideration in Richard Paul and Linda Elder, The Miniature Guide to Critical Thinking Concepts and Tools, 4th ed.
-(The Foundation for Critical Thinking), 2004.
-Paul and Elder claim there are "Universal Intellectual Standards" (i.e. clarity, accuracy, precision, relevance, depth, breadth, logic, significance, and fairness) that "must be applied to thinking" (emphases added, 7).
-If one accepts Kolb's typology of knowledge, these standards would be absurd, especially during the divergent and accommodative stages where the opposites of these standards may reflect a more appropriate sense of reality. - 75.
-The latter, for example, includes the U.S. Army Command and General Staff College's School of Advanced Military Studies ("SAMS"), which requires each student to publish original research in the form of a monograph. - 76.
-See, for example, Christopher R. Paparone, "If Planning is Everything, Maybe It's Nothing: Why We Need to Deflate the ppb in PPBE," Army Logistician, - 77.
-For a treatise on this subject, which we consider a potentially dangerous practice, see Christopher R. Paparone and James A. Crupi, "Rubrics Cubed: Are We Prisoners of ORSA-style Decision-Making?"
+65. See the full text of Eisenhower's 1960 speech online at http://coursesa.matrix.msu.edu/~hst306/ documents/indust.html (accessed 15 July 2006).

+66. Marta B. Calas, "Deconstructing Charismatic Leadership: Re-reading the Weber from the Darker Side," Leadership Quarterly 4 (1993): 305-28.

+67. Sundaramurthy and Lewis, "Control and Collaboration," 404.

+69. Christopher R. Paparone, "U.S. Army Decision-making: Past, Present and Future," Military Review 131, no. 4 (2001): 45-54.

+71. James H. Davis, David F. Schoorman, and Lex Donaldson, "Toward a Stewardship Theory of Management," Academy of Management Review 22, no. 1 (1997): 20-47.

+72. Paraphrasing Weick, Sensemaking in Organizations, we include, in the definition of collaborative inquiry, the concept of sensemaking-a form of imagination characterized by using, modifying, rejecting, and creating new paradigms or mental models when dealing with situations of incoherency and disorderliness.

+73. Weick and Sutcliffe, Managing the Unexpected.

+74. Chris Argyris and Donald A. Schön, Organizational Learning: A Theory of Action Perspective (Reading, MA: Addison-Wesley, 1978).
+Unfortunately, the U.S. Army CGSC has professed the opposite consideration in Richard Paul and Linda Elder, The Miniature Guide to Critical Thinking Concepts and Tools, 4th ed.
+(The Foundation for Critical Thinking, 2004).
+Paul and Elder claim there are "Universal Intellectual Standards" (i.e., clarity, accuracy, precision, relevance, depth, breadth, logic, significance, and fairness) that "must be applied to thinking" (emphasis added, 7).
+If one accepts Kolb's typology of knowledge, these standards would be absurd, especially during the divergent and accommodative stages where the opposites of these standards may reflect a more appropriate sense of reality.

+75. The latter, for example, includes the U.S. Army CGSC's School of Advanced Military Studies (SAMS), which requires each student to publish original research in the form of a monograph.

+76. See, for example, Christopher R. Paparone, "If Planning is Everything, Maybe It's Nothing: Why We Need to Deflate the ppb in PPBE," Army Logistician, in press.

+77. For a treatise on this subject, which we consider a potentially dangerous practice, see Christopher R. Paparone and James A. Crupi, "Rubrics Cubed: Are We Prisoners of ORSA-style Decision-Making?"
 Defense Acquisition Review Journal (December 2005-March 2006): 420-55.
 There are always solutions looking for problems, and the impulse may be to grab them without realizing the problem has morphed and was never or no longer is connected to that solution.
 ORSA is the military's acronym for operations research/systems analysis.

-78. For example, see the many remedies described by Sundaramurthy and Lewis. - 79.
-We paraphrase from personal correspondence with COL (Ret) Don M. Snider, Ph.D., professor, U.S. Military Academy, West Point, 9 April 2003. - 80.
-Argyris, 258-59.
+78. For example, see the many remedies described by Sundaramurthy and Lewis, "Control and Collaboration."

+79. We paraphrase from personal correspondence with Col. (Ret.)
+Don M. Snider, PhD, professor, U.S. Military Academy, West Point, New York, 9 April 2003.

+80. Argyris, Strategy, Change, and Defensive Routines, 258-59.